kyma-project/test-infra/performance-tools/docs/performance-test-cluster-setup.md

 ### Pre-requisites

-We have used GKE for installtinng the load generator cluster.
+We have used GKE for installing the load generator cluster.
 Following are the prerequisites for the same.

-1. Create GKE account with `onwer` rights
+1. Create GKE account with `owner` rights
 2. Have domain name to be used.

 ### Installation